codeangler/vpc-endpoints-lab/verify-interface.md

 **Expected behavior**

-The SalesApp EC2 **CAN** successfully write into the sqsqueue via the Interface VPC Endpoint
+The SalesApp EC2 can successfully write into the sqsqueue via the Interface VPC Endpoint

 Output from step 2 should look like the following: